mcci-catena/mcci-catena-provision/README.md

 * `-V` - name=value defines a variable named name, which can subsequently be used in ttnctl application configuration.
 This option is cumulative.
 You may use it many times to define different variables.
 For example, `-V APPEUI=000A000100000047 APPKEY=0123456789ABCDEF0123456789ABCDEF BASENAME=mycatena4470- MODEL=LORA/GenericA.1revB_IN865_Rx2-SF12 APPID=mcci_chennai_mqtt_server`
 * `-echo` - causes script lines.
 * `-nowrite` - disable writing commands from script file to the Catena.
+* `-permissive` - don't give up if SYSEUI isn't set
+* `-r` - register the device in actility network
 * `-s` - specifies the mcci-catena-provision script to be used for loading the information into the Catena.
 * `-Werror` - says that any warning messages should be promoted to errors, resulting in error messages and non-zero exit status.